 What You Need to Know About Important Proteins in Your Skin: Elastin and Collagen

-Elastin and collagen are the primary structural proteins in the dermis.
-Collagen and elastin are abundant in skin at an early age ensuring optimal renewal and regeneration.
-Levels of collagen and particularly elastin begin diminishing almost immediately from birth, and by middle age, elastin replenishment is minimal.1,2,3,4 As your skin ages, you may begin to notice wrinkles and/or lines.
-Environmental factors such as sun exposure and smoking can play a role in premature aging.
+Elastin and collagen are the primary structural proteins in the dermis, the middle layer of skin that gives your skin its strength and flexibility.
+Elastin allows your skin to stretch when you make facial expressions, while collagen provides structure and firmness.
+Elastin and Collagen are abundant in the skin at an early age, ensuring optimal renewal and regeneration.
+Levels of collagen and particularly elastin begin diminishing almost immediately from birth, and by middle age, elastin replenishment is minimal.
+As your skin ages, you may start to notice sagging skin, dry skin, and fine wrinkles.
+Environmental factors such as sun exposure, not incorporating a sunscreen or moisturizer into your skincare routine, and smoking can play a role in premature aging.

-Talk to your doctor if you have concerns about lines and/or wrinkles or questions about potential treatment options, which could include injectables, laser treatments, in-office procedures such as ultrasound and radiofrequency, and topical skin care.
+Talk to your aesthetic healthcare provider if you have concerns about lines and/or wrinkles or questions about potential cosmetic procedure options.
+Possible skincare procedures include injectables, dermal fillers, laser treatments, botox, in-office procedures such as ultrasound and radiofrequency, and topical skincare.